 Complete the vaccination series if a second dose is necessary

 If you received the first dose of Moderna’s or Pfizer’s COVID-19 vaccine, it’s important to complete the vaccination series.
-Most places will schedule your second dose as soon as possible at the same location where you received your first dose.
+Most places will schedule your second dose as soon as possible at the same location where you received your first dose, and some places are taking walk-in vaccinations.
 Should you need to reschedule, notify the vaccine provider sooner than later so they can fill your old spot and find a new date that works for you.

-Since Johnson & Johnson’s vaccine is one dose, all you have to worry about is getting to your appointment and protecting yourself after the shot until you can be considered fully vaccinated.
+Since Johnson & Johnson’s vaccine is one dose, all you have to worry about is getting to your appointment and protecting yourself after the shot until you’re considered fully vaccinated.

 Keep your COVID-19 vaccination card